 Wander through Labrador Park

-The reserve is a wonderful stroll along the coastline, with a large port close by which is surrounded by an abundance of cargo ships, or you can take a wander down the pier and checkout the local fisherman attempting their catch of the day in allocated fishing areas of Labrador Park.
+The reserve is a beautiful stroll along the coastline, with a large port close by which is surrounded by an abundance of cargo ships, or you can take a wander down the pier and check out the local fisherman attempting their catch of the day in allocated fishing areas of Labrador Park.

 A Magnificent Stroll by Keppel Bay

-Head east from Labrador Park, and take a picturesque stroll over the Bukit Chermin Boardwalk which leads you past the towering Reflections by the Bay and other stunning luxury apartments along Keppel Bay.
+Head east from Labrador Park, and take a scenic stroll over the Bukit Chermin Boardwalk which leads you past the towering Reflections by the Bay and other stunning luxury apartments along Keppel Bay.